pr1csynth/ProcessingLiveJS/README.md

 The code you write in the JS file is like you're executing it in the draw.

+The renderer is set to `P3D`.

-You can define global variable the traditional way, it will be reset at each draw.
+You can define global variable the traditional way, but it will be reset at each draw.
 Instead use `define` :

 ```javascript
 	define("variableName", initValue);